nazkin/MusicalApp-activity-/README.md

 #1) Create authentication routes sign-up/login [X]
 #2) Create front-end pages responsible for login/sign-up [X]
 #3) JWT must be passed to the user as long as log-in/log-out happens and its checked during protected routes [X]
-#3) Ask a set-of questions to create an account
+#3) Ask a set-of questions to create an account [X]
-#4) Display all accounts which are local
+#4) Display all accounts which are local [X]

-Notes

-Naz) I think it would actually be better to start creating the personal account at the same time as our user makes an account we can do this by using default values.
-This means that everytime that the user will be working with his account info he will be updating
+#5) Allow user to upload mp3 files [X]
+#6) Allow user to upload images[X]
+#7) Display selected users and songs from the database[X]

+What still be done?

+- Handle errors appropriately when it comes to authentication.
+If a user with an account signs-in, redirect him to log-in and display message
+- There are many other errors not handled as wanted
+- Communication between accounts
+- Better code organization
+- Ability to add comments and rate songs
+- With a rating system present it can be way easier to select trending songs
+- Have a better database set-up, which includes recently created songs.
+This will allow to add another feature which is newest songs

+- A lot more can be done after this as well